polserver/poltools/releases/099/Distro/README.txt

 GenerateDependencyInfo 	1
 DisplayUpToDateScripts 	0

-      --> You will now change where ecompile looks to the proper directory, in your case, following the examples in this tutorial it would come out as follows:

-ModuleDirectory    	c:\MyShard\scripts\modules
-IncludeDirectory    	c:\MyShard\scripts
-PolScriptRoot       	c:\MyShard\scripts
-PackageRoot      	c:\MyShard\pkg
-PackageRoot      	c:\MyShard\devpkg
-GenerateListing      	1
-GenerateDebugInfo   	1
-GenerateDebugTextInfo   1
-DisplayWarnings 	1
-CompileAspPages 	1
-AutoCompileByDefault 	1
-UpdateOnlyOnAutoCompile 1
-OnlyCompileUpdatedScripts 1
-DisplaySummary 		1
-GenerateDependencyInfo 	1
-DisplayUpToDateScripts 	0

-      --> Now that it knows where to look save the file.
+      Note: you may want to edit this file if you rename your "MyShard" directory.

       --> Start StartHere.bat:
-          In your 'MyShard' folder you'll find a file called 'starthere.bat'.
-Double click it and you'll be presented with a menu select option 'b' and press return.
-Next, select option 'd' and press return in order to compile all the .src files you just told ecompile to look for.
+          In your 'MyShard' folder you'll find a file called 'fast compile.bat'.
+Double click it in order to compile all the .src files you just told ecompile to look for.
 Close this out when it complete, you now have the barebones scripts for getting your world started !

       --> Create a new folder:
 	  In your 'MyShard' folder called 'MUL'.
 Open it.
 In a new window